HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

         configuration:
             leap:
                 customCertificateSecrets:
-                    keycloakCert: <tls_secret>
+                    idpCert: <tls_secret>
         ```

     3. Add the OIDC definition as a server customization in the `values.yaml` file.

-        The properties that you need to specify may differ based on your identity provider.
+        The properties that you need to specify will depend on your identity provider's configuration.
 For additional information, refer to [Open Liberty documentation on OIDC](https://openliberty.io/docs/latest/reference/config/openidConnectClient.html){target="_blank"}

-        Before moving on, verify that the `discoveryEndpointURL` property is valid by opening the URL in a browser prior to entering it in the `values.yaml` file and updating the `clientSecret` with the proper value obtained from your IdP.
+        Before proceeding, verify that the discovery endpoint URL (usually ending with `/.well-known/openid-configuration`) is valid by opening it in a browser.
+Then update the `values.yaml` file with appropriate values for client ID and secret obtained from your IdP.

         Example of an OIDC definition:

         ```yaml
-        # Enter appropriate values for <your-oidc-id>, <your-client-id>, <your-client-secret>, <your-oidc-server>.
-You may have to refer to your identity provider's configuration.
+        # Replace placeholder values with your actual OIDC configuration
         configuration:
             leap:
                 configOverrideFiles:
                     openIdConnect: |
                         <server description="leapServer">
-                        <openidConnectClient id="<your-oidc-id>"
+                        <openidConnectClient id="<unique-oidc-id>"
                             clientId="<your-client-id>"
                             clientSecret="<your-client-secret>"
                             signatureAlgorithm="RS256"